Example Mapping: Making Stories Concrete

 “What about 3D Secure?”
 Priya asks.
 “Some cards need that extra authentication step.”

 Red card: How do we handle 3D Secure?
 This one stays with the story – it’s a technical detail that affects the subscription flow directly.
-Tom volunteers to research it and come back with an answer.
+Tom volunteers to research it.

 Generalising to rules